Article

 Simplicity as a principle

-Clay is a material that occurs naturally all over the world and was formed over millions of years by the weathering of rock material.
-With sufficient water content, clay can easily be plastically formed and then fired into high-strength ceramics.
-The famous ceramic Venus of Dolní Věstonice was created around 25,000 years ago on the basis of this technique.
-This was later followed, among other things, by a wide variety of pottery, artistic works, and countless Roman brick buildings with tiled roofs and ceramic floor coverings.
+Clay is a material that occurs naturally all over the world and was formed over millions of years through the weathering of rock material.
+When it has sufficient water content, clay can be easily molded and then fired to produce high-strength ceramics.
+This technique was used around 25,000 years ago to create the famous Venus of Věstonice.
+This was followed by a wide variety of pottery, artistic works, and countless Roman brick buildings with tiles and ceramic floor coverings.

 Simple material composition and manufacturing processes

-The long cultural history of ceramics in our latitudes is based not least on the fact that the main raw material, clay, is available in almost unlimited quantities and can also be easily mined and processed.
-And so it is no coincidence that the roots of the Agrob Buchtal company or Deutsche Steinzeug and its production sites, which date back to 1755, lie precisely where there are natural clay deposits to this day.
+The long cultural history of ceramics in our part of the world is based not least on the fact that the main raw material, clay, is available in almost unlimited quantities and is also easy to extract and process.
+It is therefore no coincidence that the roots of the Agrob Buchtal and Deutsche Steinzeug companies, which date back to 1755, and their production sites are located precisely where natural clay deposits still exist today.

-Contemporary ceramic products do not differ fundamentally from those of previous generations, neither in terms of material composition nor in terms of production.
-Ceramics is still a product made from a few natural ingredients, and even in the age of Industry 5.0, the firing process is based on principles whose simplicity always reminds us of baking bread.
-This impression is no coincidence.
-After all, the fundamentals of clay processing date back to a time when the production of highly processed, complex (and thus potentially environmentally harmful) products would simply have been impossible.
-In today's world, where craftsmanship, regionality, sustainability and responsible use of resources are becoming increasingly important, we are seeing a growing demand for ceramics.
-This demand has arisen, of course, not in spite of this simplicity, but precisely because of it.
+Contemporary ceramic products do not differ fundamentally from those of previous generations in terms of material composition or manufacturing.
+Ceramics are still a product made from a few natural ingredients, and even in the age of Industry 5.0, the firing process is based on principles whose simplicity reminds us of baking bread.
+This impression is not unfounded.
+The basics of clay processing date back to a time when the manufacture of highly processed, complex (and therefore potentially environmentally harmful) products would have been simply impossible.
+In today's world, where craftsmanship, regionality, sustainability, and responsible use of resources are becoming increasingly important, we are seeing a growing demand for ceramics.
+This demand has arisen not despite, but precisely because of this simplicity.

-Durable and fit for the future - in existing and future buildings
+Durable and future-proof – in existing buildings and future structures

 Ceramics are extremely durable.
-This is borne out by the many ancient monuments as well as the intensively used buildings of our time, such as swimming pools.
-The decisive factor is that the material does not wear out.
-The longevity of ceramic elements, based on the principle of simple archaic processes, offers major advantages for sustainable building.
-For example, our products contribute significantly to the smooth, purposeful use of buildings, while at the same time eliminating the need for costly maintenance work.
-Today's technical means enable us to reproduce almost all older or even historic building components with comparatively little effort.
+This is evidenced by the many ancient architectural monuments as well as the intensively used buildings of our time, such as swimming pools.
+The key factor is that the material does not wear out.
+The durability of ceramic elements, based on simple, archaic processes, offers major advantages for sustainable construction.
+For example, our products contribute significantly to the smooth, functional use of buildings, while at the same time eliminating the need for costly maintenance work.
+Today's technical means enable us to reproduce almost all older or even historical components with comparatively little effort.
 This aspect is essential when it comes to renovating or continuing to build existing buildings.
-To a certain extent, one could speak of ceramic production being "backward compatible" - unlike, for example, the highly complex components of the computer industry, whose reproduction is impossible after only a few years.
-Conversely, for ceramic elements this means that building concepts developed tomorrow can still be adapted the day after tomorrow in terms of design sustainability.
+In a sense, one could say that ceramic production is "backward compatible"—unlike, for example, the highly complex components used in the computer industry, which become impossible to reproduce after just a few years.
+Conversely, this means that building concepts developed tomorrow can still be adapted the day after tomorrow in terms of design sustainability.

 Innovation and sustainability

-However, there are innovations in the product area, such as the digital "imprinting" of glazes.
-This not only enables precise surfaces, smaller batch sizes and more tile patterns, resulting in a pleasantly irregular appearance of wall and floor surfaces.
-Rather, they simplify the already simple manufacturing process and help us get by with even fewer raw materials.
-An important role in terms of product development is played by the future workshops that are held time and again with architects, which provide us with valuable external input, as well as the numerous collaborations with product designers - such as with Sebastian Herkner and Markus Bischof.
+However, there are innovations in the product area, such as the digital "printing" of glazes.
+This not only enables precise surfaces, smaller batch sizes, and more tile patterns, which lead to a pleasantly irregular appearance of the wall and floor surfaces, but also allows for a more flexible production process.and more tile patterns, which lead to a pleasantly irregular appearance of wall and floor surfaces.
+Rather, they simplify the already simple manufacturing process and help us to use even fewer raw materials.
+The regular future workshops with architects, which provide us with valuable external input, and the numerous collaborations with product designers such as Sebastian Herkner and Markus Bischof play an important role in product development.

-Despite all our commitment in this area, however, we must always keep in mind that we need to keep our four plants busy, where it is not easy to consistently align all processes and products with sustainability aspects from one day to the next.
-Added to this is the reality that price is still the central criterion in many product areas.
+Despite all our commitment in this area, however, we must always bear in mind that we have to utilize our four plants to full capacity, where it is not possible to consistently align all processes and products with sustainability aspects overnight.
+Added to this is the reality that price remains the key criterion in many product areas.
 At the same time, sustainability has increasingly established itself as a purchasing criterion in recent years.
-In other words, a new market requirement has emerged, as the group of buyers who can and want to spend more money on sustainable products is steadily growing - in the private sector as well as among commercial and public investors and building owners.
-So, as a company in this field of tension, we need to do one thing without leaving the other.
+In other words, a new market requirement has emerged as the group of buyers who can and are willing to spend more money on sustainable products is growing steadily—both in the private sector and among commercial and public investors and builders.
+As a company operating in this area of tension, we must therefore do one thing without neglecting the other.

 Material and processing intelligence

-Ceramics are not only natural, durable, health-promoting and innovative, but also incredibly versatile.
-Tiles are just as suitable as floor or wall coverings in conventional rooms as they are in all types of wet rooms and swimming pools, and they come in many different tile sizes, glaze colors and finishes.
-In addition, ceramics can also be used in facades, for example, as custom moldings or in tubular or angular forms in a wide variety of colors and surface textures.
-The many international projects created with ceramic tiles make it clear that although they have historical origins, they still have a firm place in modern architecture and offer planners flexible adaptation options and great creative scope.
-This scope facilitates the embedding of buildings in the urban environment, enables transitions between indoors and outdoors, and supports the consideration of user needs.
-The result: holistic architectural concepts that are sustainable if only because, with people at the center, they ensure that buildings are optimally used in the long term.
+Ceramics are not only natural, durable, healthy, and innovative, but also incredibly versatile.
+Tiles are just as suitable as floor or wall coverings in conventional rooms as they are in all types of wet rooms and swimming pools, and in many different tile sizes, glaze colors, and surface finishes.
+In addition, ceramics can also be used in facades, for example, as custom-made molded parts or in round or angular shapes in a wide variety of colors and surface structures.
+The many international projects that are being created with ceramic tiles clearly show that, although they have historical origins, they still have a firm place in modern architecture and offer planners flexible adaptation options and great creative freedom.
+This scope facilitates the integration of buildings into the urban environment, enables transitionsbetween inside and outside, and support the consideration of user needs.
+The result: holistic architectural concepts that are sustainable simply because they focus on people and ensure the long-term, optimal use of buildings.

 Rohstoffe Standort Schwarzenfeld 39